King’s Ely School, Cambridgeshire

 From £3,490 – £10,355 per term for day pupils.
 Boarding (from Year 5) is from £7,860 – £13,600 per term.

 Good for: It’s hard to find fault with this historical school with its family-vibe and child-centred approach.
 Parents who want their children to be educated according to their individual strengths will love it here.
 It’s a particularly good school for children who have an aptitude for music and the arts too.

 Not for: If you’re looking for acres and acres of surrounding countryside, forests and a sweeping entrance, King’s Ely isn’t going to be for you.
 It’s very much a school within a town with a uni campus feel to it and the bonus of large playing fields.

 Dare to disagree?
 Be my guest!
-King’s Ely’s Autumn Open Events start in September.
+Click here for more information about King’s Ely’s Open Events.